navi1995/Movie-Night-Discord-Bot/README.md

-  "prefix": "set to whichever prefix you wish the bot to use.", "token": "set to your discord bot API token", "movieDbAPI": "set to your API token from developers.themoviedb.org (Required to get movie data when requested by user)", "mongoLogin": "set to your connection string for any MongoDB collection (Check Mongoose for more information)" }
+  "prefix": "set to whichever prefix you wish the bot to use.", "token": "set to your discord bot API token", "movieDbAPI": "set to your API token from developers.themoviedb.org (Required to get movie data when requested by user)", "mongoLogin": "set to your connection string for any MongoDB collection (Check Mongoose for more information)", "topggAPI": "Top.gg Api Key (Optional if testing=true)", "testing": "set to true if you do not want to use top.gg/dblapi.js."
+}
 ```